 If you do not own any of the above or even know what any of the above are, don’t worry.
 You can buy what you need once you arrive (and even understand what each book on the list is soon after).

 Pardes has one basic computer available for student use.
-There is wireless in most parts of the building, and many students bring laptops.
 Most laptops can be used in Israel with an inexpensive adapter.
 We recommend purchasing a few adapters for the electrical appliances you are bringing with you, such as hair dryers and computers.
 An adapter is the plug that allows the prongs on your appliance to fit into the Israeli outlet which takes round plugs.
 Voltage in Israel is 220 vs 120 in the US.
 Most laptops automatically handle the different voltage rates without a problem.
 Certain appliances are marked with “Input: AC 100-240 V” confirming that it can handle the switch.
 If not, you need a converter, a larger, more expensive item that will convert your appliance’s voltage into 220V.
 If you go to an electronics store in the US, they will tell you Israel is different and has a unique plug.
 This is only partially true; the standard European 2-pin with 4mm pins will also work just fine.
 If you don’t get adapters in advance, there is an electronics store near Pardes which sells adapters and converters.
 Prior to leaving, you may want to set up your family with Skype and a webcam.
 You can download Skype for free.
 Most webcams have a built in microphone.

 If possible, try to avoid shipping large items.
 Besides the cost, you may have to go to the port to claim your package and clear it through customs.
 Smaller packages will reach the local post office but may be charged high customs fees.
 Under any circumstances, such items should be timed to arrive after you (surface mail generally takes 4-8 weeks) since they cannot clear customs without your passport and will be stored at your expense and risk until you arrive.
 If you send clothes, it may help to mark the package, “Used Clothing.”
 If you mail books (which entail no customs duty), make sure your name appears on the package prominently and in each book.
 We recommend that you insure your personal effects during shipping as well as for the duration of your stay in Israel as Pardes cannot assume responsibility against theft or loss.